 3. Simplified wardrobe

 A couple of years ago I cut my wardrobe down.
-This post about the 40 Hanger Closet had a big impact on me.
+You can read about it in The benefits of owning less clothes.
+I bought 40 new coathangers and donated the clothes that didn't fit well or match a lot of other clothes.
+I now have a manageable mix and match wardrobe.
 I regularly go through and donate clothes that I haven't worn for a while.
 I go shopping for clothes a lot less often, and when I do, it is usually to very intentionally find a key piece that I have planned for and know it will fit well with what I already have.

 I also have a simplified laundry routine.
 I wash weekly, I hang my clothes on hangers straight out of the machine, so they dry on the hanger.
 This makes things much easier to look after.
 I intentionally buy clothes that don't wrinkle easily, and I invested in a steamer.
 I give the clothes that need it a quick swish over with the steamer between the line and the wardrobe.